 It’s a stressful time and it can be tempting to leave your decision to the last minute.

 I remember thinking that maybe in the spur of the moment I’ll have some clarity on what I really want to do.
 The truth is, spur-of-the-moment decisions are for things like trying new foods, or where to vacation for the summer.

-Your future should not be a quick decision.
-Let me tell you why:
+Your future should not be a quick decision—let me tell you why:

-2. You need to give yourself time to think
+2. Give yourself time to think

 Making big decisions takes time, and it's possible that what you were thinking one week will change the next.
 It's important you give yourself time to think about all the options available to you—this allows you to think thoroughly about all the pros and cons.

 A helpful tip: filter the list down to your top choices before your senior year to make it easier for when you start applying to universities.

 3. There is more to university than programs

 There are many factors to take in, such as clubs and activities, off-campus housing, commuting, co-op, scholarships, and much more when considering what university to attend.

 It's important to remember that university is a time for both learning and experiencing.
 Look into the activities, facilities and communities offered at the universities you are considering.
 Don't know where to start?
 Check out six things to research about potential universities.